blitzagency/django-chatterbox/README.rst

 How does it work?
 ==========================

-Chatterbox comes with a good a few built in models and features.
+Chatterbox comes with a few built in models and features.
 Here is a quick run down of what you all get...

 Services